v-finance/camelot/doc/sphinx/source/advanced/development.rst

 A segmentation fault will happen in several cases :

-  * Python tries to delete a Qt object allready deleted by Qt
+  * Python tries to delete a Qt object already deleted by Qt
-  * PyQt calls a function of a Qt object allready deleted
+  * PyQt calls a function of a Qt object already deleted
-  * Qt calls a function of a Qt object allready deleted by Python
+  * Qt calls a function of a Qt object already deleted by Python

 In principle, PyQt is able to handle all cases where the object has been created by Python.
 However, when this ownership tracking